 Garver at NY Adorned (a film still from the Viceland documentary).
 Photo © Garver.

-Yeah, working at Adorned exposed me to more tattooers that were really pushing it artistically, and more people like that were my age.
-Before that, I was working with older guys and biker shops… So, when I got to Adorned, it was great for me.
-I think my growth was pretty big there.
+Yes, working at Adorned exposed me to more tattooers pushing it artistically, and more people like that were my age.
+Before that, I was working with older guys and at biker shops.
+So, when I got to Adorned, I think my growth was pretty significant there.

 Garver inked this epic back piece for Clarissa, her first tattoo ever!

-So you were working with tattooists that were probably more advanced than you?
+You were working with tattooists that were more advanced than you?

-Definitely.
-Yeah, everybody that I worked with were people I felt were way more advanced than I was, so I had to play some catch up.
-But it was great.
-The artists that were always there—Mike Ledger and Scott Harrison—they were awesome to work with.
-And we’d constantly have great guest artists.
+I worked with people that I felt were way more advanced than I was, so I had to play some catch-up.
+But it was great!
+Mike Ledger and Scott Harrison were artists that were always there and excellent to work with.
+And we’d constantly have fantastic guest artists too.

-Adorned owner Lori Leven was focused on the business side, which facilitated that you and colleagues concentrated on the creative side.
+Adorned owner Lori Leven focused on the business side, which facilitated you and colleagues’ concentration on the creative side.

-Yeah, she was really good at that.
-I think that’s one of the greatest things she did, making tattooing really comfortable for the artist.
-She catered to the artist and she knew how to do business too.
-Normally, the guys I worked with … [pauses] was like a working on a pirate ship, and then all of a sudden it was civilized, almost.
+Yeah, she was good at that.
+I think that’s one of the most incredible things she did, making tattooing comfortable for the artist.
+She catered to the artist, and she knew how to do business too.
+Usually, the guys I worked with were [scrambled] like on a pirate ship, and then all of a sudden, it was civilized, almost.

 A work-in-progress by Chris Garver.